exasol/script-languages-container-tool/doc/developer_guide/developer_guide.rst

        git tag x.y.z

-2. Push the tag to Github
+2. Push the tag to GitHub

    ::